 As I mentioned above, if we strengthen visual tracking, for instance, but miss the memory piece, new information won’t stick, not for very long anyway.
 Our intervention efforts will result in slow progress, if at all.

 Want to see how easy learning can be for your child when we build the first wrung of the ladder, well, first?
-Add yourself to the waiting list for online parent training here.
+Explore online training here.
+(Most of the training videos are free.)